-One day in a physics class, a few months after I turned 16, I overheard my classmate, Mark, talking about his work at Baskin-Robbins, an ice cream shop.
-I asked about the job and how he liked it.
+One day in a physics class, a few months after I turned 16, I overheard my classmate Mark talking about his work at Baskin-Robbins ice cream shop.
+I asked him about the job and how he liked it.
 My main concern was flexibility.
 Would it conflict with all the other priorities in my life?

 On the other hand, I did like the idea of supporting myself and not having to plead with my parents for money.
 Mark said that he would put in a good word for me because the owners of the franchise liked hiring students from our school.
 We worked hard, showed up to our shifts on time, and were trustworthy.

 I was nervous.
 It was my first job interview, after all.
 I didn’t even have a résumé.
-I dressed semi-professionally: a collared shirt and khaki pants.
+I dressed semi-professionally: a collared shirt and khakis.
 The interview was brief.
 I was basically asked if I wanted the job.
 I said yes, and it was mine.

-In my first couple of jobs, I wasn’t making more than minimum wage — $8 an hour in California, at the time.
+In my first couple of jobs, I was making only minimum wage — $8 an hour in California, at the time.
 However, since I didn’t have rent to pay, the money was going toward gas for my car, clothes, and occasional concerts.
 I worked roughly 15 hours per week, and my check came every two weeks.
-I’d pick up more shifts during summers to bring in more money.
+I picked up more shifts during summers to bring in more money.

-Though it wasn’t a big salary, I remember saving thousands of dollars.
-A big reason for this was because I just had an ATM card.
+Though I wasn’t earning a huge salary, I remember saving thousands of dollars.
+A big reason for this was that I just had an ATM card.
 I didn’t get a debit card until much later on.
 When I wanted to buy something, I had to physically go to the ATM and take out cash.
 It’s much easier to swipe a debit card during a transaction.
-The psychology of actually having to take out and hold the money in my hand made me more conscious of my spending, which I kept low.
+The psychology of actually having to take out and hold the cash in my hand made me more conscious of my spending, which I kept low.